volkanakcora/TO_TASKS/README.md

 Nginx is used as a reverse proxy, and it's RHEL compatible only.
 In case you will deploy it to ubuntu, deployment will most likely fail, and ansible package installations will not take place.

-To view the chuck norris jokes, cat the jokes.txt file.
+To view the Chuck Norris jokes, cat the jokes.txt file.
 I used it as a workaround, therefore web application looks up to this file. !!
-In case jokes are not showing up in the browser, make sure web application is looking up the correct directory(main dir)
+In case jokes are not showing up in the browser, make sure the web application is looking up the correct directory(main dir)

-Application tested locally through browser, and made sure that jokes are flowing in the browser.
-However, if you are going to deploy it to the host where you can't have browser confired(How I tested it), curl command will return dash configs, not jokes.
-Dash application simply isn't compatible with curl, so you wont be seeing any jokes in the browser unless you open it through a browser.
+Application tested locally through the browser and made sure that jokes are flowing in the browser.
+However, if you are going to deploy it to the host where you can't have the browser configured(How I tested it), the curl command will return dash configs, not jokes.
+Dash application simply isn't compatible with curl, so you won't be seeing any jokes in the browser unless you open it through a browser.

 How to test web application working file: "curl localhost" -> this will redirect all connections to the application running in the container.